Understanding the New Tax Regime in India

 Final Thoughts on Smart Giving Under the New Tax Regime

 Donating to charities is not just a way to support meaningful causes; it can also be an effective method to save on taxes, especially under the Old Tax Regime.
-While the New Tax Regime eliminates deductions like those under Section 80G, you can still benefit greatly by choosing the right charitable organizations and making informed decisions about your donations.
+While the New Tax Regime eliminates deductions like those under Section 80G, you can still benefit greatly by choosing the right charitable organizations and making informed decisions about your donation under tax exemption.

 When donating, make sure to: